 Depression is a mental health condition characterized by persistent feelings of sadness, hopelessness, and low self-esteem.
 Depression can be caused by a combination of genetic, environmental, and psychological factors and can impact the body in various ways.
 In addition to causing physical symptoms, depression can also increase the risk of heart disease.

-Link between Chronic Stress, Depression and Heart Disease
+Link between Stress, Depression and Heart Risks

 The connection between chronic stress, depression and heart disease is complex and multi-faceted.
 Chronic stress and depression both affect the body in various ways, leading to an increased risk of heart disease.